Articles about Neuroscience

 Counselling and psychotherapy have recently begun to be significantly influenced by new discoveries in neuroscience.
 These articles discuss how neuroscience affects our understanding of couple dynamics and the psychological suffering of couples and individuals.

-How Long Will it Take?
+Changing Habits is Hard How Long Will it Take?
 This is a question that many starting therapy, or any new endeavour, may ask themselves.
-The answer’s not straight forward, but having said that there are some guidelines.
-Let’s assume you’re coming to therapy to work on your relationship (or an addiction, depression, or other ongoing issue) and that you’ve […] Read More
+The answer’s not straightforward, but having said that there are some guidelines.
+Let’s assume you’re coming to therapy to work on your relationship (or an addiction, depression, or other ongoing issue) […] Read More

-The term couple bubble is gaining currency in couples work.
+Couple Bubble The term couple bubble is gaining currency in couples work.
 Stan Tatkin, in his book Wired for Love (which we recommend to couples) defines it as: …the mutually constructed membrane, cocoon, or womb that holds a couple together and protects each partner from outside elements.
-The couple bubble is built on a set of implicit […] Read More
+The couple bubble is built on a set […] Read More

-We’ve started listening to the online series Art of Love 2011 and highly recommend our email readers follow along while it’s still happening.
+Art of Love We’ve started listening to the online series Art of Love 2011 and highly recommend our email readers follow along while it’s still happening.
 A segment that really caught our attention was in the Kick-off Webinar, where the presenters speak with Deepak Chopra on his three important “A”s of relationships.
-We share these here as they’re […] Read More
+We share these […] Read More

-Last year we attended the ANZAP seminar Understanding the Emotional Brain.
+The Brain’s Response to Fear Last year we attended the ANZAP seminar Understanding the Emotional Brain.
 This started with a stimulating talk by Lea Williams and Russell Meares followed by a lively discussion on the subject.
-Lea Williams presented some recent work by her and her group on, amongst other things, the brain's response to fear and its bias towards negativity.
-Our […] Read More
+Lea Williams presented some recent work by her and her group on, amongst other things, the brain’s response to fear and […] Read More